igraph/rigraph/CONTRIBUTING.md

 ## Making More Involved Changes

-This is mostly the same as for trivial changes, but you probably want to edit the sources on your computer, instead of online on Github.
+This is mostly the same as for trivial changes, but you probably want to edit the sources on your computer, instead of online on GitHub.

 - Open an issue in the issue tracker about the proposed changes.
 This is not required for smaller things, but I suggest you do it for others.
 Just